-As my theatre friend Nico so aptly stated, I was probably one of only two people in the crowd that had not seen this production since it started wowing audiences 5 years ago.
+I was probably one of only two people in the audience who had not seen this production since it started wowing audiences 5 years ago.
 So to say that I was just a little excited may be a slight understatement … and my excitement was justified.

 …miskien is one of those plays that at first appear deceptively simplistic.
 I mean, how much depth can a play about two rugby-loving beer-buddies really have?
 Well, you answer that question for yourself when midway through the play you find that you are leaning forward on your knees, both hands under your chin, lapping up every word, every facial expression, and every pregnant silence like a kid who is hearing the story about Father Christmas for the first time.

 There is no doubt that once Albert Pretorius and Gideon Lombard takes the stage they will grab your attention without any hint of an arrogant look-at-me aura.
 That is their allure, they are just so comfortable on stage and in their rhythm with each other, that it is rather a case of them hypnotizing you.
 Albert immediately becomes that friend or relative that we all have, while Gideon grabs your heart with every “what-if” note that he unwraps.